KenanKarakecili/CellButtonBlock_Swift/README.md

 But handling its action is not so handy.

-So I decided to write a handler class that can store every cell button and its action in UITableViewCells.
+So I decided to write a handler class that can store every cell button and its action of the UITableViewCells.
 ```
 class CellButtonBlock {